About

 About Me

-I look at the material force of gender classification, how race shapes gender regulation, and how people challenge regulatory institutions individually and collectively.
-I have examined these topics through research on transgender people’s experiences with prisons, parole boards, reentry housing, community-based nonprofits, and workplaces.
-I have published or forthcoming work in the American Journal of Sociology, Signs: The Journal of Women & Culture, Social Problems, and Theoretical Criminology, among other journals.
-I am currently writing a book about contestation over gender boundaries in California prisons from the 1940’s through 2018, and working on a community-engaged research project about activism during the COVID-19 pandemic.
+I use intersectional approaches to study how gender boundaries are regulated, navigated, and transformed.
+I have examined this topic through research on transgender people’s experiences with prisons, parole boards, reentry housing, community-based nonprofits, and workplaces.
+I have published work in the American Journal of Sociology, Signs, Social Problems, Theoretical Criminology, and Theory & Society, among other journals.
+My book about histories of trans existence and resistance in California prisons is under contract with the University of California Press and will be published in 2025.
+My newest work is a community-engaged research project about activism during the COVID-19 pandemic.

 Before beginning my doctoral studies, I worked at a high school in the San Francisco Bay Area and performed as a dancer.
 For the past decade I have been involved in social movement organizations, such as Survived & Punished NY and the Sylvia Rivera Law Project, where I served as a core collective member.
-In my free time I enjoy reading fiction, taking walks with my dog, and eating vegan food with friends.
+I am currently a member of the California Coalition for Women Prisoners and on the board of directors for Lyon-Martin Community Health clinic.

 Education